StraberryOctoSquid/Movie_API/README.md

     - The first param will have a key of "Username" and a value of "your username"
     - The second param will have a key of "Password" and a value of "your password"
 - A sucessful request will return your very own JWTToken.
 This token can now be used to access the rest of the app!
+- Be sure to include your bearer token in the authorization for all further requests!
 ### View Movies

 Let's see what were dealing with here!
 Curious about what movies are in our database?
 Let's get a list of the movie's titles for you!